 RIAC is a Marketplace Facilitator (as defined in the applicable regulations for each state) for purposes of collecting and submitting sales tax for each applicable state.
 A Marketplace Facilitator is a business that contracts with sellers to facilitate the sale of tangible goods and administers all aspects of the transaction.
-A Marketplace Facilitator is required to collect sales tax from the buyer and remit such sales tax to the state to which the items are shipped.
-The sale tax is based on the ship to address.
-If the item is picked-up from the RIAC facility or shipped to an Illinois address, Illinois sales tax of 8.5% will be collected.
+A Marketplace Facilitator is required to collect sales tax from the Purchaser and remit such sales tax to the state to which the items are shipped.
+The sales tax is based on the ship to address.
+If the item is picked-up from the RIAC facility or shipped to a Texas address, sales tax of 8.25% will be collected.
 Generally, all items included on the invoice are taxable.

 Sales tax is required to be collected and remitted in all states except the following:

 States with no sales tax: Alaska (certain cities, counties and boroughs require RIAC to collect sales tax), Delaware, Montana, New Hampshire, and Oregon.

 Other: West Virginia does not charge a sales tax on the purchase of firearms.